kjepo/camelog/README.md

 There are two remote controls, one for the TV and one for the Sky box.

 If the Sky box doesn't come on, press the `tv guide` button to wake it up.
-If that doesn't help, make sure the TV using `HDMI 1` by clicking on the input select near the on/off switch on the black TV remote.
+If that doesn't help, make sure the TV is using `HDMI 1` by clicking on the input select near the on/off switch on the black TV remote.